mooxphp/moox/packages/builder/DEVLOG.md

 ### Entity

+-   [WIP] We currently work on generating two Presets in Preview Context and optimize the generated resources
+    -   [WIP] PreviewSimItem is working like a charm but
+        -   [ ] Bulk actions are missing, check AbstractBlock implementation and Generator usage
+        -   [ ] Then test-implement in Simple by adding a DeleteBulkAction
+        -   [ ] Filters are missing...
+        -   [ ] Then test-implement in Simple by adding a simple TextFilter
+        -   [ ] Polish Simple Resource with a filterable date field, maybe add a status field too
+    -   [ ] PreviewSoftItem
+        -   [ ] We need to bring this on the Simple Item level first
+        -   [ ] Then we need to implement the soft delete feature
+    -   [ ] PreviewPubItem
+        -   [ ] We need to bring this on the Simple Item level first
+        -   [ ] We need to work on the publish feature with custom actions
+    -   [ ] PreviewFullItem
+        -   [ ] We need to bring this on the Publish Item level first
+        -   [ ] We need to work on all existing blocks and generate theme here
+    -   [ ] PreviewSimTax
+        -   [ ] We need to bring this on the Simple Item level first
+        -   [ ] Then it need Tag specific implementation
+    -   [ ] PreviewPubTax
+        -   [ ] We need to bring this on the Publish Item level first
+        -   [ ] Then it need Category specific implementation with nested set
 -   [WIP] Iterate over all blocks, presets and contexts to find out if they are working as expected
     -   [ ] Config and translations have wrong filenames and must be wired correctly
     -   [ ] Need to generate Tabs, Taxonomy and Relations partials, may already work partially